-ID ACTION Safer Str eets CORNERSTONE ACTION: Road Safety Action Plan A10 Expand the scope of the City's Traffic Safety Committee to oversee the development and implementation of a Road Safety Action Plan.
+ID ACTION Safer Str eets CORNERSTONE ACTION: Road Safety Action Plan A10 🍸 Expand the scope of the City's Traffic Safety Committee to oversee the development and implementation of a Road Safety Action Plan.
 PRIORITY ACTION: Traffic Calming Process A11 Adopt a traffic calming process that will provide the City with a consistent and transparent approach to addressing traffic calming requests.
 Transpor tation Demand Management PRIORITY ACTION: School Travel Planning A12 Provide municipal support to pilot school travel planning processes through collaborative effort with stakeholders.
 [Action ECY-1 in the Active Transportation Plan] A13 Raise awareness of active transportation through broad-reaching community events.
-AIS [Action BCC-1 in the Active Transportation Plan] A14 Take on a City ambassador role to demonstrate leadership in active transportation initiatives.
-AIA [Action BCC-4 in the Active Transportation Plan] A15 Prioritize education and engagement programs to maximize benefit to the City and increase active mode share.
-[Action BCC-5 in the Active Transportation Plan] A16 Continue implementing actions and recommendations of the City's Transportation Demand Management Plan.
-Road Net twork CORNERSTONE: Ultimate Road Network A17 Plan for the proposed road network, protecting future corridors as required for implementation with corresponding development.
+[Action BCC-1 in the Active Transportation Plan] A14 Take on a City ambassador role to demonstrate leadership in active transportation initiatives.
+[Action BCC-4 in the Active Transportation Plan] Prioritize education and engagement programs to maximize benefit to the City and increase A15 active mode share.
+[Action BCC-5 in the Active Transportation Plan] A16 Management Plan.
+Road Net twork A17 👕 CORNERSTONE: Ultimate Road Network Plan for the proposed road network, protecting future corridors as required for implementation with corresponding development.
 PRIORITY ACTION: Upgrade Signal Communication System A18 Develop a migration strategy for implementing a new signal communication system that considers the City's budget and resource limitations.
 A19 Update and coordinate signal timings on Harbour Expressway between Balmoral Street and Fort William Road to improve traffic flow and reduce travel times.
 A20 Adopt a policy to consider a roundabout when a new intersection is planned or an existing intersection is being reconstructed or upgraded.